JakeFlasher/stackedit-app-data/ChampSim Dev.md

 ### 4. We have GAP(470M) SPEC06(970M) and SPEC07(1990M), three lengths for each benchmarks.
 However, can we reduce the profiling pre-processing stage? maybe just 1 overall profile for 1 trace, instead of sliding-window profiling 1 trace multiple times.
 ## Experiments
 ### Traces (GAP, SPEC06, SPEC17, Google Workloads)
+ - These traces are used in the paper "The Last-Level Branch Predictor".
+They where collected by running the workloads on gem5 in full-system mode.
+The traces are encoded in the [ChampSim](https://github.com/ChampSim/ChampSim) format.
+- For more details on the traces and how to use them, refer to the [LLBP framework](https://github.com/dhschall/LLBP).
+- Four traces (charlie, delta, merced, whiskey) were obtained from the publicly available [Google Workload Traces](https://dynamorio.org/google_workload_traces.html), converted into the
 #### 1. Baseline (vanilla ChampSim + vanilla configuration)
 #### 2. [Berti: an Accurate Local-Delta Data Prefetcher (MICRO-22)](https://dl.acm.org/doi/10.1109/MICRO56248.2022.00072)
 - [Github Source](https://github.com/agusnt/ChampSim/tree/master/prefetcher/berti)